htcondor/htcondor/docs/cloud-computing/annex-users-guide.rst

 (**-aws-secret-key-file**) options.
 Regular users may have an accounting reason to do this.

-The options labeled “developers only” control implementation details and may change without warning; they are probably best left unused unless you're a developer.
+The options labeled "developers only" control implementation details and may change without warning; they are probably best left unused unless you're a developer.